Skip to main content

 General Tax Correspondence

-When can I expect to receive my year-end statements?
+When can I expect to receive my 2024 tax forms?

-We will mail Forms 1099-R and 5498 by January 31, 2023.
-Please allow 5-7 business days to receive your statement(s) by mail.
-After January 31, you can check to see if your statements are also available online by registering or logging in to your account and going to “Current Statements.”
-Please note that online statements are not available for some clients.
-Allianz Life of NY does not issue any tax reporting on custodial IRAs or qualified plans such as pension plans, Keoghs, 401(k) plans, or defined benefit plans.
+We will mail IRS Forms 1099-R and 5498 by January 31, 2025.
+Please allow 5-7 business days to receive your tax forms(s) by mail.
+After January 31, you can check to see if your tax forms are also available online by registering or logging in to your account and going to “Current Statements.”
+Please note that online tax forms under “Current Statements” are not available for some clients.
+Allianz Life of NY does not issue any tax reporting for custodial IRAs or contracts owned by qualified retirement plans such as pension plans, Keogh plans, 401(k) plans, or defined benefit plans.

-We will mail Form 1099-R by January 31, 2023.
-After January 31, you can check to see if your statement is also available online by registering or logging in to your account and going to “Current Statements.”
-Please note that online statements are not available for some clients.
+We will mail Form 1099-R by January 31, 2024.
+After January 31, you can check to see if your Form 1099-R is also available online by registering or logging in to your account and going to “Current Statements.”
+Please note that online tax forms under “Current Statements” are not available for some clients.

-We will mail Form 5498 by January 31, 2023.
-After January 31, you can check to see if your statement is also available online by registering or logging in to your account and going to “Current Statements.”
-Please note that online statements are not available for some clients.
+We will mail Form 5498 by January 31, 2025.
+After January 31, you can check to see if your Form 5498 is also available online by registering or logging in to your account and going to “Current Statements.”
+Please note that online tax forms under “Current Statements” are not available for some clients.

 Why did I receive an IRS Form 1099-R from Allianz Life of NY?

-• Distributions (e.g., required minimum distributions, loans from nonqualified annuities, full or partial surrenders, annuitization payments, and annuity claim proceeds).
+• Distributions (e.g., Required Minimum Distributions (RMDs), loans from nonqualified annuities, full or partial surrenders, annuitization payments, and annuity claim proceeds).

 • Collateral assignments or taxable ownership changes on nonqualified annuities.